Vietnam.vn - Nền tảng quảng bá Việt Nam

 bna_chuông đền hồng sơn.png

-On both sides of the outer courtyard of the temple are arranged a bell tower and a drum tower with fixed hangers.
+On both sides of the temple's outer courtyard are a bell tower and a drum tower with fixed hangers.
 According to historical research documents, the ancient bell hanging in Hong Son Temple was originally the bell of Nghe An Temple of Literature transferred here for preservation.
 The bronze bell weighs 522kg, the bottom diameter is 0.77m, the bell body is 1m high, the bell body circumference is 1.28m.
 The bell has embossed Chinese characters with a bell inscription, which clearly states: "The bell was allowed to be cast and played music on July 7, Quy Dau year (1813)".
 The smaller temple bell is hung in the upper hall.

 bna_ Đền Hồng Sơn Ht bia đá.JPG